h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 Now you should be able to generate an MLI report, explain major features and key MLI techniques.

-Now, that you can use the techniques learn here, what can you find using the Dashboard view?
+Now, that you can use the techniques learned here, what can you find using the Dashboard view?

 ### External URL to the data: